Can You Use AI As Your Marketer?

 There are other costs too, like governance and a productivity hit as the learning curve starts.
 And it mightn’t work.

 Start with, do we need it?
-If you believe yes (and this is where the decision quadrant above suggests you at least ask an expert to help you with this), then start small.
+If you believe yes (and this is where the decision quadrant above suggests you at least ask an expert to help you with this), then start small and stack the deck in favour of it working.

 Pick one area or project that, if it works, would be a big win.
+Pick something with as few moving parts as possible.
 Attach success metrics.
-Set a realistic budget in time and money that makes sense when compared to the value of a successful outcome.
+Set a realistic budget for time and money.
 Then run with that.

 Can AI be your marketer?

-I'm a little biased here (no, it definitely cannot), so I asked Claude (4.6) to answer that instead:
+I'm a little biased here, so I asked Claude (4.6) to answer that instead:

 What AI can do is handle the heavy lifting once you know what you want to say.
 Draft, iterate, reformat, repurpose.
 Used well, it frees you to spend more time on the thinking that drives revenue.